-- Hurricane This is a Taylor College Alert!
-Due to the Hurricane Taylor College will be closed "Dates Closed" Classes will resume "Dates Resumed" Please follow local guidelines and be safe during this weather emergency. - Lock Down This is a Taylor College Alert!
-Taylor college is currently on lock down.
+Hurricane - This is a Taylor College Alert!
+Due to the Hurricane Taylor College will be closed "Dates Closed" Classes will resume "Dates Resumed" Please follow local guidelines and be safe during this weather emergency.

+- Lock Down This is a Taylor College Alert!
+Taylor College is currently on lockdown.
 Students on campus please follow the directions of your instructors and campus Leadership.
-Taylor College will announce as soon as possible when the campus is no longer on lock down. - Delay This is a Taylor College Alert!
+Taylor College will announce as soon as possible that the campus is no longer on lockdown. - Delay This is a Taylor College Alert!
 Due to "name of condition" Classes at Taylor College will be pushed a head "Amount of time" Please call the campus for further questions.